Ethel Colburn Mayne: Life

 She published her second novel, The Fourth Ship, in 1908, and also published her first French translation, a work of the French historian Jules-Auguste Lair on Louise de La Vallière, mistress of Louis XIV.
 She would continue publishing translations of French and German works throughout her life.

 In 1909 she published her first biographical work, Enchanters of Men, "studies of two dozen sirens from Diane de Poitiers to Adah Isaacs Menken".
 In 1912, in what became a specialist subject for her, she published a two-volume biography of Byron, which was well-received, and became her best known work.
 She followed this in 1913 with a literary study of Robert Browning, Browning's Heroines.

 Her fourth and last novel, One of Our Grandmothers, was published in 1916.

 Mayne was an active all-round journalist, reviewing fiction for The Nation and The Daily News, and writing articles for the Daily Chronicle and The Yorkshire Post.
 In the 1920s and 1930s she was on the English committee of the Prix Femina, a French literary prize with an all-female panel, and president 1924-25.

 She published her sixth and final collection of short stories, Inner Circle, in 1925.

 In January 1927 her father died, which meant the loss of his pension, and left the family, which included Violet and a brother-in-law, dependent on her literary income.

 Now in her sixties, she was granted a small civil list pension in March that year for "services to literature".

 The family moved from Kensingston to Richmond and then to near-by St. Margarets, in Twickenham, where she continued her literary work, and found recreation in "walking, reading and playing patience".

 In 1929 she published The Life and Letters of Anne Isabella, Lady Noel Byron, on Lady Noel Byron, Byron's wife, and continuing her speciality, published a translation of Charles du Bos's Byron et le besoin de la fatalité in 1932.

+She was friends with the writers Hugh Walpole, Violet Hunt, and (especially) Mary Butts.

 In 1939, aged 74, she published her final work, A Regency Chapter: Lady Bessborough and Her Friendships, a study of the Countess of Bessborough, the mother of Byron's mistress Lady Caroline Lamb.
 In May that year she was granted a pension by the Royal Literary Fund.

-She died on 30 April 1941 at the Trinity Nursing Home in Torquay, Devon.
+Mayne died on 30 April 1941 at the Trinity Nursing Home in Torquay, Devon.

-She was friends with the writers Hugh Walpole, Violet Hunt, and (especially) Mary Butts.